China To Send Fresh Crew To Tiangong Space Station - UrduPoint

 China To Send Fresh Crew To Tiangong Space Station

-Jiuquan, (APP - UrduPoint / Pakistan Point News - 24th Apr, 2024) China will send a fresh crew to its Tiangong space station on Thursday evening, Beijing's Manned Space Agency announced, the latest mission in a programme that aims to send astronauts to the Moon by 2030.
+Jiuquan, (APP - UrduPoint / Pakistan Point News - 24th Apr, 2024) China will send a fresh crew to its Tiangong space station on Thursday, Beijing's Manned Space Agency announced, the latest mission in a programme that aims to send astronauts to the Moon by 2030.

 It will be led by Ye Guangfu, a fighter pilot and astronaut who was previously part of the Shenzhou-13 crew in 2021.